MicrosoftDocs/Devices-docs/surface-hub/prepare-your-environment-for-surface-hub.md

 This page describes dependencies for setting up and managing Surface Hub v1 or Surface Hub 2S.

+> [!TIP]
+> As a companion to this article, we recommend reviewing the [Surface Hub and Microsoft Teams Rooms setup guide](https://go.microsoft.com/fwlink/?linkid=2221605).
+Get the most out of your Surface Hub and Microsoft Teams Rooms devices with Microsoft 365.
+This guide will customize your experience based on your environment.
+If you're hosted in Exchange Online and using Microsoft Teams, the guide will automatically create your device account with the correct settings.

 ## Infrastructure dependencies

 Review these dependencies to make sure Surface Hub features will work in your IT infrastructure.